RadAdapt: Radiology Report Summarization via Lightweight Domain Adaptation of Large Language Models: Methods

 \subsection{Pretrained Models}

 To mitigate variance introduced by different model architectures, we focus this study on \tfive, i.e.~``text-to-text transfer transformer,'' a highly regarded encoder-decoder architecture available for public use~\cite{raffel2020t5}. \tfive's text-to-text framework enables the model to be used on any NLP task, and its pretraining over the C4 (Colossal Clean Crawled Corpus) dataset~\cite{raffel2020t5} enables excellent performance in transfer learning.
 We include results for two architecture sizes: base~(223M parameters), and large~(738M parameters).
 From hereon we refer to \tfive~as the original model pretrained on C4 alone.
-The remaining four models are simply a version of \tfive that was subsequently end-to-end fine-tuned on datasets of various relevance to the RRS task: \begin{itemize} \item \flantfive~\cite{chung2022scaling} tuned via instruction prompt tuning. \item \scifive~\cite{phan2021scifive} tuned on the biomedical text dataset of PubMed, i.e.~Pubmed Abstract~\cite{pubmed} and PubMed Central~\cite{pmc}. \item \clintfivesci~or Clinical-T5-Sci~\cite{lehman2023clint5} tuned on PubMed and the clinical text datasets of MIMIC-III~\cite{johnson2016mimic} and MIMIC-IV~\cite{johnson2020mimic}. \item \clintfive~or Clinical-T5~\cite{lehman2023clint5} tuned on MIMIC-III and IV alone. \end{itemize} Please see the top row in Table~\ref{fig:experiments} for a visual illustration of these five models.
+The remaining four models are simply a version of \tfive~that was subsequently end-to-end fine-tuned on datasets of various relevance to the RRS task: \begin{itemize} \item \flantfive~\cite{chung2022scaling} tuned via instruction prompt tuning. \item \scifive~\cite{phan2021scifive} tuned on the biomedical text dataset of PubMed, i.e.~Pubmed Abstract~\cite{pubmed} and PubMed Central~\cite{pmc}. \item \clintfivesci~or Clinical-T5-Sci~\cite{lehman2023clint5} tuned on PubMed and two clinical text datasets (MIMIC-III~\cite{johnson2016mimic} and MIMIC-IV~\cite{johnson2020mimic}). \item \clintfive~or Clinical-T5~\cite{lehman2023clint5} tuned on MIMIC-III and IV alone. \end{itemize} Please see the top row in Figure~\ref{fig:experiments} for a visual illustration of these five models.
 We acknowledge the difficulty of ranking pretraining datasets' relevance for a particular downstream task.
 In the case of RRS, it may seem reasonable to assert that clinical text is more relevant than biomedical text, and that biomedical text is more relevant than general natural language text.
-However, it becomes more difficult to compare \flantfive's instruction prompt tuning, which drastically improves performance on various discrete prompting evaluation benchmarks but has not yet been explored for medical tasks.
-We also note the complication introduced by \clintfivesci~and \clintfive~being trained on a subset of MIMIC-III, the same dataset we use for evaluation; please see Section~\ref{sec:results-pitfalls} for further discussion.
+However, it becomes more difficult to compare \flantfive's instruction tuning, which drastically improves performance on prompting benchmarks but has not yet been explored for medical tasks \cite{longpre2023flan}.
+We also note that \clintfivesci~and \clintfive~were trained on MIMIC-III, the primary dataset used for evaluation.
+Please refer to Section~\ref{sec:results-pitfalls} for discussion and experiments addressing this complication.